chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The boundary condition at the wall of the pipe is a weak function where the Dirichlet condition is weakly imposed as a no-slip condition.
-The inlet and the outlet have periodic boundaries `See here <../../../parameters/cfd/boundary_conditions_cfd.html>`_ for more information about those boundary conditions.
+The boundary condition at the wall of the pipe is a weak function where the Dirichlet condition is weakly imposed as a no-slip condition, since we specify zero velocity.
+The inlet and the outlet have periodic boundaries. `See here <../../../parameters/cfd/boundary_conditions_cfd.html>`_ for more information about those boundary conditions.

 .. code-block:: text